 Photos by Meghan Marchetti

-The Virginia Department of Game and Inland Fisheries’ K9 program is a specialized unit consisting of five teams of Conservation Police Officers paired with canine partners.
+The Virginia Department of Wildlife Resources’ K9 program is a specialized unit consisting of six teams of Conservation Police Officers paired with canine partners.
 The primary purpose of the K9 program is to further the agency’s mission by conserving wildlife populations and habitat, connecting people to Virginia’s outdoors, and protecting Virginia’s people and their property.

 What They Do